-- 1 Graduation requirements - (1) Through program completion (doctoral degree following the course of study)
+- 1 Graduation requirements - (1) Through program completion (Doctoral degree following the course of study)

-Students are required to spend at least three years in our graduate school (the Doctoral program) and obtain at least 14 credits from instruction by faculty members; in addition, they are required to study and complete research ethics e-learning and to have undertaken the necessary research guidance and to pass the examination for their graduate thesis and final defense conducted by our graduate school.
+Students are required to spend at least three years in our graduate school (the Doctoral program) and obtain at least 14 credits from instruction by faculty members.
+In addition, they are to report the progress of their Doctoral theses to their professors who belongs to the same educational course or class where they belong at the interim presentation, and undergo the required research guidance at an appropriate time of the second year as a part of Thesis Research.
+They are also required to study and complete research ethics e-learning and to have undertaken the necessary research guidance and to pass the examination for their Doctoral theses and final defense conducted by our graduate school.
 However, students with especially meritorious research performance may be permitted to graduate after only one year.

-(2) Through thesis submission (doctoral degree from thesis alone)
+(2) Through thesis submission (Doctoral degree from thesis alone)

-In addition to the previous stipulation, the University regulations permit that the doctoral degree may be awarded to those who have passed the examination of the graduate thesis held by our graduate school and who has been deemed as possessing at least the equivalent academic ability as a person who has completed the course requirements for the doctoral degree at our graduate school.
+In addition to the previous stipulation, the University regulations permit that the Doctoral degree may be awarded to those who have passed the examination of the Doctoral thesis held by our graduate school and who has been deemed as possessing at least the equivalent academic ability as a person who has completed the course requirements for the Doctoral degree at our graduate school.